 If you are injured in a car accident in New York, the compensation available under your no-fault policy may not seem like enough to cover your losses.
 However, if your injury is considered “serious,” you may be able to file a lawsuit against the at-fault driver.
 The 90/180-day rule is one of the ways it is possible to meet the state requirements for a “serious injury.”

 If an individual is substantially unable to carry out all of their usual daily activities for at least 90 of the 180 days immediately following the injury, they are considered disabled.
 However, proving this is not easy.
-Speak with a car accident attorney in New York as soon as possible to protect your right to compensation.
+Speak with a team of New York City car accident lawyers as soon as possible to protect your right to compensation.

 Why a “serious injury” matters

 New York is one of roughly a dozen states that try to limit the financial recovery for an injured motorist– for minor injuries.
 The no-fault system, in theory, makes it quick and easy for individuals to recover medical costs and lost wages regardless of who is liable.

 Yet, medical costs and lost wages are not the only losses that a car accident can cause.
 If you are injured, you may also experience tremendous pain and suffering, as well as loss of enjoyment of daily activities, loss of consortium, and other non-economic damages.
 When you pursue a personal injury lawsuit against an at-fault driver, you are entitled to recover for your non-economic losses as well as the economic losses that would be compensable in a no-fault claim.

 Meeting the “serious injury” requirement to file a car accident lawsuit

 The state definition of a serious injury is found under New York Insurance Law Section 5102(d).
 It includes: